oas-tools/oas-telemetry/README.md

 # OAS TELEMETRY

-OAS Telemetry offer an express middleware designed for collecting telemetry data using Open Telemetry in applications built using the OpenAPI Specification (OAS).
+OAS Telemetry offers an express middleware designed for collecting telemetry data using Open Telemetry in applications built using the OpenAPI Specification (OAS).
 This middleware allows developers to easily incorporate telemetry functionality into their APIs.

 OAS Telemetry provides a set of endpoints that can be accessed to perform various actions related to telemetry data, such as starting and stopping data collection, resetting telemetry data, listing collected data, and searching for specific telemetry records.
 These endpoints can be easily integrated into an Express.js application, providing developers with a convenient way to manage and analyze telemetry data.